If you’re getting ready to buy, borrow, or refinance, you probably know what lenders want: proof that you’re likely to pay them back.

 6. Pay Down Debt With Home Equity

 If you’re a homeowner with equity built up in your property, consider looking into those options now to help improve your financial future rather than waiting until you sell your home or leave it to heirs.
+For example, you can refinance your home to pay off debt faster.

 7. Change Your Spending Habits